 1. Morning Madness Check-ins

-Teaching self-reflection at the beginning of the day can help students unwind from the morning rush, and learn how to harness the anxiety of busy mornings.
-It’s also a quick and painless way to bring social-emotional learning to your daily routine.
+Teaching self-reflection at the beginning of the day can help students unwind from the morning rush and learn to harness the anxiety of busy mornings.
+It's also a quick and painless way to incorporate social-emotional learning into daily routines.

 A morning check-in can include a greeter, a moment of gratitude, or other personal connections between students.